Travelgate/documentation/kb/faqs/glossary.md

 Travelgate's multilingual AI assistant.
 Powered by Large Language Models (LLMs), AIna is designed to specifically address your questions about Travelgate, providing responses based on our Official Documentation.

 - **Alerts (APP)**
-Alerts Monitoring APP that sends notifications from Travelgate's system to inform users about important events, such as L2B booking confirmations, errors, or system status changes traffic peaks.
+Alerts Monitoring APP is a feature provided by TravelgateX that allows users to set up and manage real-time notifications for potential issues in their travel transactions, including status error codes, L2B (Look-to-Book) ratios, and traffic peaks.

 - **Amendment Query**
-A request operation that allows the Buyer to modify details of an existing booking or reservation.
-Common amendments might include changes to dates, rooms, guest information, remarks or boards.
+A request operation that allows the Buyer to modify details of an existing reservation.
+Common amendments include changes to dates, rooms, guest information, remarks or boards.

 - **API (Application Programming Interface)**
 A set of rules and tools that allow different software applications to communicate with each other.